Nyumat/Programming-Workout/README.md

 `Run file`

-Unfortunately,  you will have to
+> Unfortunately,  you *will* have to remove comments

-`Remove Comments`

-After  this,
+But after  this,

 **You're good to go!**